Jicama: 7 Health and Nutrition Benefits of This Root Vegetable

 Jicama also contains copper and iron, which benefit circulatory health by supporting red blood cell production, promoting oxygenated blood flow, and maintaining cardiac functions, as maintained in multiple studies.
 [20] [21]

-In conclusion, jicama, with its potassium, fiber, and nitrate content, shows promise in promoting heart health, offering benefits such as blood pressure management, cholesterol reduction, improved circulation, and potential blood clot prevention.
+In conclusion, jicama, with its potassium, fiber, and nitrate content, shows promise in promoting heart health, offering benefits such as blood pressure management, cholesterol reduction, and improved circulation.

 May aid in Weight Loss